 Where does the Great Wall of China Start?

-Due to the years of weathering and erosion, natural disasters (earthquake, flood, etc.), human-caused destruction, most of the Great Walls built in the early dynasties were badly ruined, and some gradually disappeared in history.
+Due to the years of weathering and erosion, natural disasters (earthquake, flood, etc.), human-caused destruction, most of the Great Wall of China built in the early dynasties were badly ruined, and some gradually disappeared in history.
 Only the ones built in the Ming Dynasty were relatively in a better condition.
-Therefore, the current Great Wall that people often see now in North China is actually the Ming walls.
+Therefore, the current Great Wall that people often see now in North China is actually the Ming's Great Wall.
+Keep reading to find out where the Great Wall of China starts and ends.

 In 1989, the local departments of cultural relics and archaeology discovered the ruins and debris of the long walls that stretched from north to south on Hushan Mountain of Dandong in Liaoning Province.
 After later field investigation by a large number of Great Wall experts and scholars, it was eventually identified as the starting point of the eastern end of the Great Wall in early 1990s.